 Neck Injury: Neck injuries can be particularly catastrophic, especially those that result in paralysis below the point of injury.

->

-> Burns: Burns can be so pervasive that they cause disfigurement or require amputation.
+Burn Injuries: Burns can be so pervasive that they cause disfigurement or require amputation.

->

-> Multiple Bone Fractures: Broken bones can cause significant short-term struggles as well as put victims at risk of life-threatening conditions like deep vein thrombosis and embolisms.
+Multiple Bone Fractures: Broken bones can cause significant short-term struggles as well as put victims at risk of life-threatening conditions like deep vein thrombosis and embolisms.

 We know that your injuries might prevent you from getting out of the house or hospital to discuss your case.
 That shouldn’t stand between you and the legal help you deserve.
 That’s why our team is prepared to come to you.
 All you have to do is give us a call and set up a free consultation.
 We’ll take it from there.

 Representing all Victims of Catastrophic Injuries in Atlanta, GA

 Any unexpected accident can cause a catastrophic injury.
 Hasner Law handles cases involving:

 - Truck accidents